UPPMAX/uppmax_intro_python/docs/sessions/hello_little_turtles.md

     ssh sven@rackham.uppmax.uu.se
     ```

-- Do **not** load a Python mododule: it is the point of this exercise
+- Do **not** load a Python module: it is the point of this exercise
   to see what happens if you forget to do so!

 - Copy-paste the first script in that section to a script on Rackham.